bhuisgen/neon-webdocs/docs/neon/configuration/server/listeners/listener/index.md

 # Listener

-A listener is the configuration block required to create a network socket listening for incoming client connections.
+A **listener** is a network socket listening for incoming client connections.

 - [Example configuration](#example-configuration)
 - [Directives](#directives)